Demoen/riotskillissue/docs/mcp.md

 }
 ```

 Mechanics output includes its applicable patch band and source URLs.
+Mechanics lookup accepts public seasonal patch labels such as `26.15` and Match/Data Dragon versions such as `16.15`.

-Champion abilities, items, runes, and summoner spells are available through `riot_game_content`; `champion_detail` returns the full passive and ability payload for a numeric champion key.
+For champion abilities, items, runes, or summoner spells, use `riot_game_content`.
+Its `champion_detail` kind returns the full passive and ability payload for a numeric champion key.
 Supply `patch` and, optionally, `locale` to load a strict historical Data Dragon release.
 Queue, map, and game-mode metadata are unversioned and reject those selectors.

-Mechanics lookup accepts both public seasonal patch labels such as `26.15` and Match/Data Dragon versions such as `16.15`.

 ### Load strategic economy fundamentals

+Tool: `riot_lol_knowledge`.
+Supported economy topics are `economy`, `minions`, `experience`, `structures`, `item_efficiency`, and `wave_management`.

 ```json
 {